gusandrews/Media-Literacy-2013/media-literacy.md

   * YouTube

-On the wiki, link to it (post it if it is an image, embed it if it is a video).
+On the forum, link to it (post it if it is an image, embed it if it is a video).

 Briefly say something about what you think the original message of the media